-If conflict feels terrifying to you — if the mere possibility of someone being upset with you sends your body into overdrive — then boundaries are not just a skill gap.
-They are a nervous system issue.
-And no amount of scripted language will override a system that genuinely believes setting a limit could cost you the relationship, the safety, or the belonging you need.
+If conflict feels terrifying to you — if the mere possibility of someone being upset with you sends your body into overdrive — then boundaries are not only a skill gap.
+They are also about what your body expects will happen next.
+No script can override a nervous system that believes a limit might cost you connection, safety, or belonging.

 At Peace Love Wellness, we work with boundaries through a relational, trauma-informed lens.
-We understand that the difficulty is not about weakness or a lack of assertiveness.
-It is about what your body learned, long ago, about what happens when you take up space.
+We do not see this as weakness or a lack of assertiveness.
+We see it as learning.
+Your body may have learned that taking up space was not safe.

 Why boundaries feel like a threat, not a skill

-For many people, the idea of setting a boundary activates the same part of the nervous system that responds to danger.
-The heart rate increases.
+For many people, the idea of setting a boundary lands like danger.
+The heart rate picks up.
 The stomach tightens.
-There is a rush of anxiety, guilt, or dread — sometimes before a single word has been spoken.
+A wave of anxiety, guilt, or dread can come before a single word has been spoken.

 This happens because boundaries, for people who struggle with them, are not emotionally neutral.
 They carry the weight of earlier experiences where standing up for yourself, disagreeing, or having needs led to punishment, withdrawal, anger, or the loss of connection.